piyush-ramnani/productCRUD/README.md

 ## Installing composer

 Since php comes as default in MAC, we would need to install composer.
-This can be done with the help of `brew` package manager.
+This can be done with the help of `brew` package manager on mac

 ```bash
 brew install composer